 - Cost: $25 + $400

-- The meaning and computation of average rates of change and applications
+- The meaning and computation of average rate of change, and applications

-- The meaning and computation of instantaneous rates of change and applications
+- The meaning and computation of instantaneous rate of change and applications

 - Marginal analysis

 - The meaning and computation of accumulation and applications